Yabu Pushelberg

-Yabu Pushelberg is an international design studio with offices in Toronto and New York.
-Founded in 1980 by Canadian designers George Yabu and Glenn Pushelberg, the studio has evolved from a traditional interior design firm into creative directors of experience, practicing branding and positioning, interiors, products, lighting, textiles, and styling.
+Yabu Pushelberg is a design studio with offices in Toronto and New York City.
+The studio was founded in 1980 by Canadian designers George Yabu and Glenn Pushelberg.

-Yabu Pushelberg has won numerous awards including AD 100 Hall of Fame, BoF 500, Design Studio of The Year Public Vote, and Elle Decor A-List Designers.
-In 2014, George Yabu and Glenn Pushelberg were inducted in The Order of Canada, the second highest honour for merit in the system of orders, decorations, and medals of Canada, after the Order of Merit.
+History

+George Yabu and Glenn Pushelberg founded the studio in 1980.
+In 2025, Yabu Pushelberg appointed Waqas Ahmed as chief executive officer.

 Studio

 Toronto

-Yabu Pushelberg's Toronto studio occupies a former food distribution center at 55 Booth Street in the east end of Toronto.
+Yabu Pushelberg's Toronto studio occupies a former food distribution centre at 55 Booth Street in the east end of Toronto.
 The next door building, 59 Booth Street, previously housed the Avenue Road Showroom, a business partnership between George Yabu, Glenn Pushelberg, and Stephan Weishaupt.
 When Avenue Road relocated, Yabu Pushelberg acquired the property, joining the two buildings to create a 13000 ft2 studio space.
-Yabu Pushelberg renovated the two properties as one open-concept studio space which now features a reception area, gallery, boardrooms, communal kitchen, accounting offices, sample library, staff lockers, washrooms, a massage room, and outdoor patio.
-The 59 Booth property became the studio's 925 ft2 gallery space which displays permanent artworks from George Yabu and Glenn Pushelberg's private art collection, including specially commissioned Yayoi Kusama pumpkin and works by Anish Kapoor, Wolfgang Tillmans, Yutaka Sone, General Idea, and Ooloosie Saila.

 New York

-Yabu Pushelberg's New York studio was established in 2001 and is home to the design house’s Brand Strategy, Lighting, Project Management, Sustainability, and Legal teams, as well as three Interior Design Teams.
-After a decade in Soho, the studio moved to a three-level heritage building on White Street in Tribeca.
-Yabu Pushelberg has renovated each level of their space which comprises the (66) gallery, studio reception, a library, specialty floor, interior design studio, meeting rooms.
-The studio also worked with collaborators Molteni&C to design a custom concrete kitchen to support informal meetings and socialization.
-Notable artworks on display in the NYC studio gallery include pieces by Marcel Dzama, Hiroshi Senju, Hiroshi Sigimuto, and Philip Lorca Dicorcia.
+Yabu Pushelberg's New York studio was established in 2001 and is home to the design house’s Brand Strategy, Lighting, Project Management, and Legal teams, as well as three Interior Design teams.
+After a decade in SoHo, the studio moved to a three-level heritage building on White Street in Tribeca.

 Interior

-In 1984, Yabu Pushelberg designed their first major interior design project, a Club Monaco store in Toronto.
-In 1998, Yabu Pushelberg won the James Beard Award for Toronto’s Monsoon Restaurant which captured international attention, including Barry Sternlicht of Starwood Capital Group.
-Soon after, Yabu Pushelberg was selected to simultaneously design two unique hotels with identical budgets: the 500-room W Hotels New York flagship and the 57-room Four Seasons Marunouchi, Tokyo.
+In 1984, Yabu Pushelberg designed its first major interior design project, a Club Monaco store in Toronto.
+In 1998, the studio won a James Beard Award for Toronto’s Monsoon Restaurant, including from Barry Sternlicht of Starwood Capital Group.
+Soon after, Yabu Pushelberg was selected to simultaneously design two hotels with identical budgets: the 500-room W Hotels New York flagship and the 57-room Four Seasons Marunouchi, Tokyo.